samolukadjo/wungle-text-for-tumblr/README.md

 ## Installation

-This extension is still unusable so no realeses exist yet.
+This extension is still in development so no realeses exist yet.
 If you want to try it, clone the repo and load temporary addon/plugin in your browser.

 ## Implementation